XinyuKang22/kata-separation-of-concerns/sections/010_getting_started.md

 Once you've sent the request, verify that you get a `200` response and a new `evidenceId`.

-Take a look at the logs for the `file-handler` service.
+Take a look at the logs for the `file-handler` server.

 1. Can you see the logs that relate to the request that you just made?
-2. If you were making changes to the service, are there other log messages that you would like to see?
+2. If you were making changes to the server, are there other log messages that you would like to see?
-3. If you were operating (i.e. running and supporting) the service, are there other log message that you would like to see?
+3. If you were operating (i.e. running and supporting) the server, are there other log message that you would like to see?

 ## Check the stored data